LabPMM® is excited to announce the launch of the only internationally harmonized FLT3 Signal Ratio Assay.

 NPM1 mutation status has been determined to confer some protection in cases where the FLT3 mutation exists and, in cases where there is no FLT3 mutation, presence of the NPM1 mutation portends a more favorable outcome in CN-AML.

 LabPMM LLC is located in San Diego, California.
-It is an ISO 15189, CLIA-, and CAP-accredited, New York State Licensed international reference laboratory.
+It is a CLIA- and CAP-accredited, New York State Licensed international reference laboratory.

 LabPMM GmbH is based in Martinsried, Munich, Germany.
 It is an ISO 15189 accredited international reference laboratory.